schmidt-timo/FeedbackAppDemo/README.md

 # Demo

-Please click [here](https://feedbackapp-demo.herokuapp.com/) to open the web application.
+Please click [here](https://feedbackapp-demo.herokuapp.com/) to open the demo of our PWA.

 # Feedback App